• Skip to main content

 • In which position will you generate the most power?

-• Find the jump position which is most comfortable and feels most powerful
+• Find the jump position that is most comfortable and feels most powerful

 • That is most likely the best stance for your deadlift